wallarm/product-documentation/docs/latest/user-guides/rules/regex-rule.md

 There is also the 0-day vulnerability in [Spring Core Framework](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/overview.html) (Spring4Shell).
 Learn how to block its exploitation attempts with the [reqexp-based virtual patch](#example-block-all-requests-with-the-classmoduleclassloader-body-parameters).

-## Partial Disabling of a New Detection Rule
+## Partial disabling

-If the created rule should be partially disabled for a particular branch, this can easily be done by creating the rule *Disable regexp-based attack detection* with the following fields:
+If the created rule should be partially disabled for a particular branch, this can easily be done by creating the **Disable regexp-based attack detection** rule with the following fields:

 - *Regular expression*: previously created regular expressions that must be ignored.

-    !!! warning "Behavior of the rule if the regular expression was changed" Changing the regular expression specified in the existing rule of the type [**Create regexp-based attack indicator**](#adding-a-new-detection-rule) results in automatic deletion of the rules **Disable regexp-based attack detection** that use the previous expression.
+    !!! warning "Behavior of the rule if the regular expression was changed" Changing the regular expression specified in the existing rule of the type [**Create regexp-based attack indicator**](#creating-and-applying-rule) results in automatic deletion of the rules **Disable regexp-based attack detection** that use the previous expression.

         To disable attack detection by a new regular expression, please create a new rule **Disable regexp-based attack detection** with the new regular expression specified.